 If the Power Hub is connected to the internet (Tech Port) past and current data stored on a microSD card can be uploaded to VRM Portal (See Remote Monitoring).
 If the internet connection is intermittent data stored on the microSD card can be automatically uploaded to the VRM Portal each time the connection is reestablished.
-Instructions for accessing the VRM Portal are provided in Remote Monitoring on the following page.
+Instructions for accessing the VRM Portal are provided in Remote Monitoring below.